Azure/BatchSparkScoringPredictiveMaintenance/README.md

 This solution uses the Azure Databricks service.
 We create jobs that set up the batch scoring demonstration.
 Each job executes a Databricks notebook to prepare the data and create the full solution.

- 1. Ingest process downloads the simulated datasets from a GitHub site and converts and stores them as Spark dataframes on the Databricks DBFS.
+ 1. Ingest process downloads the simulated data sets from a GitHub site and converts and stores them as Spark dataframes on the Databricks DBFS.

- 2. Feature engineering transorms and combines the data sets into an analysis dataset.
+ 2. Feature engineering transforms and combines the data sets into an analysis data set.
 The analysis data set can be targeted for training a model, or scoring data for a production pipeline.
-Each analysis dataset is also stored in the Databricks DBFS.
+Each analysis data set is also stored in the Databricks DBFS.

  3. Training process takes a subset of the complete data and constructs a model we can use to predict future outcomes.
 The model is stored in the Databricks DBFS for use by the scoring notebook.